braindecoding/Brain_to_Image/README.md

 Use raw_to_pickle to extract the eeg signal data from the raw files and create a pandas data table to make it easier to process.

+## Filtering data

+use filter to apply notch and bandwidth filters to data